sebmerkt/ride-share-compare/README.md

 ![Data pipeline](/images/pipeline.png "Pipeline")

 The data resides in a Amazon S3 bucket from where it is streamed into Apache Kafka.
 A Confluent Kafka cluster is set up on 4 Amazon EC2 nodes.
 The cluster consists of 4 Zookeepers and Kafka Brokers.
-In additiona, a schema registry is configured that handles the evolution of the data schema.
+In addition, a schema registry is configured that handles the evolution of the data schema.
 Avro is chosen as a serialization format to work with the schema registry.

 A PostGIS server resides on an additional EC2 node.
 PostGIS was chosen to allow for spatial queries.
 This allows to filter the data by proximity of a users position.